Regaining Your Appetite With IBS: Step-By-Step Action Plan.

 How these strategies will help you with your IBS and loss of appetite:

-• Stress, anxiety, and the lack of mental well-being may be the most impactful factor on your gut health.
+• Stress, anxiety, and the lack of mental wellbeing may be the most impactful factor on your gut health.
 (FODMAPs are only part of the story)!

 • Controlling and reversing your anxiety, stress, or depression will help you Beat both IBS and Anxiety.